 This is a technology in its early days.
-But with current adoption pace of technologies and devices such as drones, autonomous cars, or robots; we are currently witnessing newcomers and important players in the field.
+But with the current adoption pace of technologies and devices such as drones, autonomous cars, or robots; we are currently witnessing newcomers and important players in the field.
 So here is our analysis of the Edge Computing leaders that will bring the most interesting innovations for the months to come.

 Top Organizations Leading Edge Computing Innovations

 The current edge computing market landscape consists of players from the public cloud (Microsoft, IBM, Google, Amazon AWS), networking companies (Cisco, AT&T), Independent Software Vendors – ISVs (Oracle) and industrial automation companies (Schneider Electric, Siemens).
 Each of these segments tackles edge computing differently.

 Chinese multinational Huawei is focused on improving solutions for 5G networks, stream and flow forwarding systems and devices, and serverless computing for mobile edge.
 It makes sense, regarding they are one of the leading cell phone manufacturers worldwide.

 As for Adlink Technology, they have recently received a European Commision Grant (5G-CORAL) that leverages on the pervasiveness of edge and fog computing in the Radio Access Network (RAN) to create a unique opportunity for access convergence.

 Top 10 entities worldwide leading the Edge Computing innovations.
 Source: Linknovate.com